weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 1. You should still be logged into LON-CL1 from the prior task; if necessary, log in as the **Administrator** with a password of **Pa55w.rd**.

-2. The **Windows PowerShell** console should still be open from the earlier task in which you verified the status of your custom DLP policy; if so, then select the **PowerShell** icon on the taskbar to maximize the window.
-    ‎
-    ‎If you closed the PowerShell window in the earlier task, then repeat the steps you performed previously to open an elevated instance of PowerShell.
+2. Select the magnifying glass on the taskbar at the bottom of the screen and enter **Powershell** in the Search box.
+In the menu that appears, right-click on **Windows PowerShell** (do NOT select Windows PowerShell ISE) and select **Run as administrator**.

+    Maximize your Windows PowerShell window.

 3. In **Windows PowerShell**, run the following command at the command prompt to install the new Exchange Online module: